-To learn which bone grafting procedure is best for your dental implants in River Edge, please call 201-546-8512 today for an appointment with a River Edge implant dentist at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+To learn which bone grafting procedure is best for your dental implants in River Edge, please call 201-546-8512 or email us today for an appointment with a River Edge implant dentist at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.

 When a Bone Graft Is Necessary